What is happening with the three former school sites?

 The Victorian State Government, through the Department of Education and Early Childhood Development, which is now known as the Department of Education, closed the three former school sites and then sold them to Banyule Council in August 2013.
 The former school sites were once known as:

-When it bought the three sites, Council’s intention was, subject to community support and appropriate planning permits, to redevelop each site.
+When it bought the three sites, Council’s intention was, subject to community support and appropriate planning permits, to appropriately redevelop each site.

 What about educational needs in the area?